cloudposse/terraform-aws-tfstate-backend/README.md

 }
 ```

-Initialize the backend with `terraform init`.

-After `terraform apply`, `terraform.tfstate` file will be stored in the bucket,
-and the DynamoDB table will be used to lock the state to prevent concurrent modifications.
+Then, initialize the backend with `terraform init`.
+Terraform will detect that you're trying to move your state into S3 and ask, "Do you want to copy existing state to the new backend?"
+Enter "yes".
+Now state is stored in the bucket and and the DynamoDB table will be used to lock the state to prevent concurrent modifications.

 <br/>